aerleon/aerleon/docs/aclcheck.md

          --sport 12345
 ```

-This command will check the `sample_cisco_lab.pol` policy, using definitions from the `./def` directory, for traffic from `10.1.1.1` (source port `12345`) to `172.16.1.5` (destination port `53`) using the UDP protocol.
-The output will indicate which terms in the policy match this traffic.
+This command will check the `sample_cisco_lab.yaml` policy, using definitions from the `./def` directory, for traffic from `10.1.1.1` (source port `12345`) to `172.16.1.5` (destination port `53`) using the UDP protocol.
+The output will indicate which terms in the policy match this traffic and what action or actions are taken.

 ## API Usage

-Aerleon also provides a Python API for `AclCheck` functionality, allowing for programmatic integration into other tools or automation workflows.
+Aerleon includes a Python interface for `AclCheck`, allowing for programmatic integration into other tools or automation workflows.

 ### Example